 We are seeking three to four people to join our board of Trustees to play a vital role in helping set direction for the charity, overseeing our work and supporting staff as we develop the charity.
 The HHT Trustees take ultimate responsibility for ensuring we meet our aims and that the charity is well run.
 Although the day-to-day operations of the charity are delegated to the executive Chair and the staff team, you will be responsible for approving policies and for making or approving the big decisions.
 In addition, as we move to a more self-organising management style in the team, Trustees will have an increasing role in championing and mentoring staff as they develop their own operational initiatives.

 About the team

-The board is currently made up of six trustees, with several due to retire in due course.
+The board is currently made up of eight trustees, with one due to retire in March.
 We have four Trustee meetings a year (two face-to-face at the wood, and two online).
 Our operations are delivered by a mixture of permanent staff, contractors and a committed and growing group of volunteers.
 What brings everyone together is a love for Hazel Hill Wood and a passion for the benefits it can bring.

 You will have a strong interest in re-establishing people’s connection with nature and the benefits it can bring.
 You may have worked at a strategic level in these fields, or have relevant personal experience which drives your interest.